sowsri1218/Diabetes_Prediction/README.md

 # Diabetes Prediction

-## Description
+## Project Overview

 This project aims to analyze various factors that influence diabetes, such as age, gender, hypertension, blood glucose levels, smoking history, HbA1c levels, and BMI.
-By examining these factors, we can predict the likelihood of diabetes in individuals.
+Additionally, it focuses on developing machine learning models to predict the likelihood of diabetes in individuals based on these factors.
+By examining these variables, we can better understand the risk factors and enhance our ability to predict the development of diabetes.

 ## Table of Contents
 - [Objectives](#Objectives)